 For some people, symptoms can last for months.
 These people are called long haulers.
 The virus can even damage the heart, brain and lungs and increase the risk of long-term health problems.
 Even young, healthy people can feel unwell for weeks to months following the COVID-19 infection.

 The short-term side effects of the COVID-19 vaccine are less than the risk and potential long-term health damage caused by the COVID-19 virus.

 Yes.
 You will have some immunity from your infection, but no one knows how long it will last.
 There are cases where people have gotten COVID-19 again before they could get vaccinated.
 You should not get the vaccine if you are sick or have COVID-19 right now.
 Wait until you are better to get the shot.

-There are special populations who need the additional increase in protection by receiving the second dose at the original recommended interval.
-These groups may be at higher risk because they have specific medical conditions, live in congregate settings with other high-risk individuals (e.g. long-term care homes), or live in communities that are very challenging to reach with medical care.
+There are some populations who need the additional increase in protection by receiving their COVID-19 dose at a shortened interval.
+These groups may be at higher risk because they have specific medical conditions, live in a congregate setting with other high-risk individuals (e.g. long-term care homes), or live in communities that are very challenging to reach with medical care.

 - Residents of long-term care homes, retirement homes, elder care lodges and assisted living facilities

 - Transplant recipients (including solid organ transplants and hematopoietic stem cell transplants)